althonos/pyjess/docs/guide/install.rst

 PyPi
 ^^^^

-``pyjess`` is hosted on GitHub, but the easiest way to install it is to download the latest release from its `PyPi repository <https://pypi.python.org/pypi/pyjess>`_.
+PyJess is hosted on GitHub, but the easiest way to install it is to download the latest release from its `PyPi repository <https://pypi.python.org/pypi/pyjess>`_.
 It will install all dependencies then install ``pyjess`` either from a wheel if one is available, or from source after compiling the Rust code :